The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 When Doom and Dormammu make a pact to unleash an ancient threat known as the Bend Sinister upon reality – Doom sends Lucius Dilby, a young scientific mind hired to build a machine capable of accessing Dormammu’s Dark Dimension, to learn from him.
 Combining magic and technology, Lucius creates a robot, capable of flying and projecting dark energy. creature mixing of both magic and technology.

-Spider-Man battles living stone gargoyles, four-armed creatures in search for clues as to where Strange might be; the only available was one told by Wong – left by Strange himself: CBGB.
-Yes, the famous punk-rock venue in New York; home of great bands in their beginning such as The Ramones, Blondie, and Talking Heads.
+Spider-Man battles living stone gargoyles, four-armed creatures in search of clues as to where Strange might be; the only available is one told by Wong – left by Strange himself: CBGB.
+Yes, the famous punk-rock venue in New York; home of great bands in the beginning such as The Ramones, Blondie, and Talking Heads.
 Once at the club, Peter watches the punk band Shrapnel playing live, whose real lead singer, Dave Wyndorf, was also known for being a huge comic book fan.

 Once again, Rock and Roll proves itself to be a constant in the Spider-Man mythos.